A 69-year-old man with temporary left-sided hemiparesis | Canada Hyperbarics Skip to main content

 What They Found

 They found that a 69-year-old man developed left-sided weakness within a minute of disconnecting his central venous catheter, which resolved after 30 minutes.
-A brain CT scan taken three hours later showed no abnormalities, leading the researchers to conclude that cerebral air emboli caused this temporary ischemic attack.
+A brain CT scan taken three hours later showed no abnormalities, leading the researchers to conclude that cerebral air emboli caused this temporary ischaemic attack.

 Canadian Relevance

-This study covers arterial gas embolism, which is a Health Canada-recognized indication for hyperbaric oxygen therapy.
+This study covers arterial gas embolism, which is a Health Canada-recognised indication for hyperbaric oxygen therapy.
 While the study itself is not Canadian, its findings are relevant to the management of patients in Canada who experience similar complications.

 Study Limitations